zoltanctoth/ceu-cloud-class/week1.md

 Web Server: processes incoming network requests over HTTP and other protocols

--TCP (tries to) guarantee delivery by ensuring that any lost packets are resent.
-Why, though, might packets be lost between a sender and receiver?
+- **TCP (tries to) guarantee delivery by ensuring that any lost packets are resent.
+Why, though, might packets be lost between a sender and receiver?**
   - UDP: its feature is to not guarantee delivery.
 If some data gets lost, packets get dropped.
 It can be due to: malfunction, technical difficulties, overloaded routers.
 This protocol does not let data to be re-transmitted.
 Skype, streaming, video games are some examples where UDP is useful because it is better to wait a few seconds than watching something lagging all the time.
 Re-transmission is not as good as staying up to date chronologically.
 TCP: Packets can be lost here as well due to the routers being too busy or due to other reasons, but then TCP re-transmits.

-- When a server receives a packet, how does it know whether that packet contains (part of) an email, a request for a website, an instant message, or something else altogether?
+- **When a server receives a packet, how does it know whether that packet contains (part of) an email, a request for a website, an instant message, or something else altogether?**
   - SMTP (protocol for emails), on the 'envelope' there will be a port number specified.
 We need to specify what type of information is inside the envelope, which is represented by the port number.

-- In what sense are domain names similar to phone numbers like 1-800-COLLECT?
+- **In what sense are domain names similar to phone numbers like 1-800-COLLECT?**
   - Phone number: numeric reference, phone numbers were originally hard wired and the first few numbers told the geographic location of the exchange.
 Phone numbers are used to identify people.
 Everybody has a different one.
 Domain name is like an address as well and helps us locate web pages.
 There is no duplicate domain address.
 (IPv6 is needed so that we do not run out of them)

-- If not already familiar, read up on "bandwidth" and "latency" (as via Google) and then, in your own words, distinguish the two concepts as they relate to internet speed.
+- **If not already familiar, read up on "bandwidth" and "latency" (as via Google) and then, in your own words, distinguish the two concepts as they relate to internet speed.**
   - Latency is basically the time it takes to send a packet from the source to the destination.
 Bandwidth is the maximum data transfer rate.
 So high latency is not good because it takes a lot of time to get a packet from the source to the destination, but with high bandwidth, we can reduce this time.

-- How does every website that you visit know (and likely log!) your IP address?
+- **How does every website that you visit know (and likely log!) your IP address?**
   - The web server needs an IP to be able to establish the connection and communicate, where to send the data requested etc. It is usually done in the NCSA format.
 Anonymization can be done via: Proxy, VPN, Tor, NAT, Gateway or Firewall.
 You'll know the following information if you know one’s IP address: approximate location based on IP/ISP, whether they have a static or dynamic IP, if they use traceroute (+ see the latency), with telnet or nmap open ports can be found as well.
 IP address is usually logged to show you relevant advertisements.
 The information is contained in the Packet Header.

-- If not already familiar, read up on "DNS hijacking," and in your own words, explain what it means for an adversary to hijack a website via DNS.
+- **If not already familiar, read up on "DNS hijacking," and in your own words, explain what it means for an adversary to hijack a website via DNS.**
   - When we open a website, DNS translates the domain to an IP and then we can access the website.
 DNS hijacking means to redirect requests of a specific server to another and it is achieved by the translation of a domain to a fake IP address that takes the person to a malicious website and eventually people or companies may lose data (passwords, accounts etc.).
 One of the most popular DNS hijacking case is when hackers redirected traffic to all 36 of a Brazilian bank's domains.
 Optional Reading